HID-GS/d4dd/README.md

 8. (IF ADDING NEW SITE) In the containers/mariadb/docker-entrypoint-initdb.d/init.sql, add ```CREATE DATABASE``` lines as needed.
 9. (IF ADDING NEW SITE) In /containers/nginx/sites, create ```.conf``` files mimicking the structure of what is currently committed in the repo.
 10. For each instance, create a new settings.php file based off of default.settings.php, and set the file's permissions to 777.
 11. Access the Drupal install screen.
-When you get to the database information form,fill out the following:
+When you get to the database information form, enter the following:

    D7: